hargunoberoi/neogpt/notes.md

 a trained model means we need everything in the "activators" section.

 One thing is, I still don't "see" the training metrics, I am not saving the learned weights and I am not doing any hyper parameter tuning.
 Those are some improvements I need to make in an updated code to make it all work.

+[2025-05-23 10:28:23]

+I need to modify the codebase now to gear it up for better tracking and training.

+First, I need wandb.

+[2025-05-23 15:24:07]

+I was wrong in thinking I needed wandb first.

+I am a little paralyzed by how I have to set up the class methods but I am making a little progress.

+Currently stuck at how I can get the metrics.

+The old function by Andrej took a batch based on his batches function which I have replaced by dataloader.

+Now, I need a good way to save and load model

+[2025-05-23 16:44:33]

+Alright. model loading done, model track stats done.
+Dataset, dataloader done.
+Now I just need a shell script that basically does things if models (tokenizer and actual trained language model don't exist).
+It should be pulling harbpe too because that is required to train tokenizer.

+TooDoo

+- make proper harbpe repository ✅
+- create shell script to run tokenizer and model